Last updated: October 2021

 This information is recorded by both Fronted and external organisations that may access and use this information to prevent fraud and money laundering.
 CRAs and FPAs may use your information for statistical analysis.
 Information held by CRAs and FPAs will be disclosed to us and to other organisations in order to (for example):

-If you are to use a Fronted Deposit, we will give details of your loan and how you manage it to the CRAs.
+If you are to use a Fronted Deposit, we will give details of your loan and how you repay it to the CRAs.
 If you borrow and do not repay in full and on time, the CRAs will record the outstanding debt and, in some cases, the length of time that the debt remains outstanding.
 Other organisations may see these updates and this may affect your ability to obtain credit in the future.

 If you fall behind with your payments and a full payment or satisfactory proposal is not received within 14 Days of a “Notice of Default” being issued then a “Formal Demand” will be issued and a default registered on your Credit File with CRA’s.